Squawkykaka/packwiz/README.md

 ## Featured Mods

 Our modpack includes a diverse range of mods.
 The modpack features popular mods such as Biomes O' Plenty, Create, and many more.
+You can see them all over at our [modlist](https://github.com/Squawkykaka/packwiz/blob/master/modlist.md)

 ## Installation Guide